specdb/specdb/docs/query_dict.rst

 bitwise logic.
 That is, Table rows with any of the input values turned on will match.

-Note that the input values are the base-10 representations, i.e.  2**5=32 or 2**9=512, not 5 or 9.
+Note that the input values are the full values, i.e.  2**5=32 or 2**9=512, not 5 or 9.